danvk/aoc2022/README.md

 ### Day 11

 Got my first stack trace from Deno -- quite ugly!
+Was trying to do math on `undefined`.

+My answers on part two were slightly off.
+Turns out it's loss of precision on `new = old * old`.
+Time to bust out `BigInt`!

 ### Day 10 (32665 / 28284)